 Payroll tax: Payroll tax is levied on employers by the states and territories if an employer's total taxable wages exceed a threshold amount.
-Thresholds vary between states and territories, from AUD 700,000 up to AUD 2 million.
-Payroll tax predominantly is based on salaries, wages, fringe benefits, superannuation contributions, and employee share scheme interests provided to employees.
+Thresholds vary between states and territories, from AUD 700,000 (AUD 900,000 as from 1 July 2024) up to AUD 2 million.
+Payroll tax predominantly is based on salaries, wages, fringe benefits, superannuation contributions, bonuses, and employee share scheme interests provided to employees or certain contractors.
 Rates vary between states and territories and may be up to 6.85%.
+Payroll tax surcharges also may be applied in some states, at rates of up to 1%, to help the state fund mental health services and/or repay COVID-19 debt.
 Employers are required to report and pay payroll tax monthly.

-Capital duty: Australia does not impose capital duty.
+Capital duty: There is no capital duty.

 Real property tax: See "Stamp duty," below, for property transfers.
 Land tax also is levied annually by all but one of the states and territories on land owners with land in the state or territory unless an exemption applies (e.g., principal place of residence exemption).
 Rates of up to 2.75% apply, depending on the state or territory.
-In some states, a land tax surcharge at rates of up to 2% may be applied to foreign or absentee owners.
+In some states, a land tax surcharge at rates of up to 4% may be applied to foreign or absentee owners.
+The state of New South Wales no longer applies the surcharge to foreign owners from Finland, Germany, India, Japan, New Zealand, Norway, South Africa, and Switzerland.
+The state of Victoria also applies a COVID-19 debt land tax surcharge comprising a fixed amount, plus an extra 0.1% of the landholding's value over AUD 300,000.
+Certain land in metropolitan Western Australia attracting land tax may also have a public facility improvement tax applied at the rate of 0.14%.

 Residential dwellings that are vacant for more than six months in a year also may attract an annual vacancy fee and/or vacant residential land tax.